DUI and DWI Attorneys in Wilmington, NC

 All of North Carolina, including Wilmington, has some of the strictest and most complicated DWI laws in the nation.
 A person convicted of this offense will receive a mandatory license revocation , substantial fines and the possibility of a jail sentence.
 A second or subsequent conviction will result in mandatory jail time.

-If you find yourself charged with a DWI or DUI in Brunswick County, NC, you will want to hire an attorney who handles a substantial number of these cases and is willing to fight for your rights at trial.
+If you find yourself charged with a DWI or DUI in New Hanover County, NC, you will want to hire the best DWI defense lawyer, one who handles a substantial number of these cases and is willing to fight for your rights at trial.

 At Mason & Mason Attorneys at Law, we pride ourselves on being one of the best DWI law firms in Wilmington.
 In a DWI/DUI case, plea offers are more limited and often unappealing to clients.
 Your attorney must be prepared to fight all the way through trial on your behalf.
 We have the experience, knowledge and trial skills to provide you the best opportunity for a favorable outcome in your case.